lcbcFoo/ReonV/riscv/README.md

 ep 0x40001000                           # Set entry point to position 0x40001000
 run
 ```
-Our sample program allocates 2 arrays of size 8 on heap, calculates the first 8 fibonacci numbers and places them on array 1, writes this array into output section of memory with `write`, then reads the results written there using `lseek` and `read` into array2.
-Finally, it compares both arrays and writes `0xAAAAAAAA` if they are equal or `0xBBBBBBBB` if not.
+Our sample program allocates 2 integer arrays on heap, calculates the first 20 fibonacci numbers and places them on array 1, writes this array into output section of memory with `write`, then reads the results written there using `lseek` and `read` into array2, comparing both arrays in sequence.
+Then it makes some printf tests and finishes.
 After the `run` command, you can check registers with `reg` and `reg w7` (explanation at [GRMON2 and RISCV](https://github.com/lcbcFoo/ReonV/issues/5)).
 Then check the results with `disassemble 0x44000000` and verify heap with `disassemble 0x43000000`.
 Below is the entire described process to run our example on GRMON2 with #commentaries added.
 ```
 grmon2> bload ../../riscv/main.out        # Load program